JacobFischer/resume/resume.md

 framework and styled components for the front end
 - Node.js, Express, Redis, GraphQL, and MSSQL on the back end
-- Cloud stack utilizing Amazon Web Services (AWS) with multiple ECS Docker instances across regions monitored with Site24x7 and builds using AWS CodeBuild
+- Cloud stack utilizing Amazon Web Services (AWS) with multiple ECS Docker containers across regions monitored with Sentry, Logz.io, and builds using AWS CodeBuild
 - Wrote Webpack plugins to improve developer workflow by automating build steps and improve performance by moving runtime costs to build time